pytorch/vision/README.rst

 Documentation
 =============
-You can find the API doucmentation on the pytorch website: http://pytorch.org/docs/master/torchvision/
+You can find the API documentation on the pytorch website: http://pytorch.org/docs/master/torchvision/

 Contributing
 ============